bot-app/trading/docs/configuration.md

 To limit this calculation in case of large stoploss values, the calculated minimum stake-limit will never be more than 50% above the real limit.

 !!!
 Warning
     Since the limits on exchanges are usually stable and are not updated often, some pairs can show pretty high minimum limits, simply because the price increased a lot since the last limit adjustment by the exchange.
-Freqtrade adjusts the stake-amount to this value, unless it's > 30% more than the calculated/desired stake-amount - in which case the trade is rejected.
+Trading adjusts the stake-amount to this value, unless it's > 30% more than the calculated/desired stake-amount - in which case the trade is rejected.

 #### Tradable balance

 By default, the bot assumes that the `complete amount - 1%` is at it's disposal, and when using [dynamic stake amount](#dynamic-stake-amount), it will split the complete balance into `max_open_trades` buckets per trade.
-Freqtrade will reserve 1% for eventual fees when entering a trade and will therefore not touch that by default.
+Trading will reserve 1% for eventual fees when entering a trade and will therefore not touch that by default.

 You can configure the "untouched" amount by using the `tradable_balance_ratio` setting.